Moderna, Inc. (NASDAQ:MRNA) Insider Juan Andres Sells 5,000 Shares

-Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the company’s stock in a transaction dated Wednesday, April 28th.
-The shares were sold at an average price of $182.32, for a total value of $911,600.00.
-Following the completion of the sale, the insider now directly owns 5,000 shares of the company’s stock, valued at $911,600.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of Moderna stock in a transaction dated Wednesday, May 5th.
+The stock was sold at an average price of $178.34, for a total value of $891,700.00.
+Following the transaction, the insider now directly owns 5,000 shares in the company, valued at $891,700.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Juan Andres also recently made the following trade(s):